syrinsecurity/cryptotime/README.md

 - No longer trust client side time
 - Trust the time is correct and hasn't been tampered with
-- Ensure reply attacks can not occur
+- Ensure replay attacks can not occur
 - Works just like the time package.

 ```go